Pakis-Interactive-Studio/Tebel/README.md

 | textAppearance  | Text appearance style of Tebel text  |
 | variant  | Predefined variant of Tebel [neutral,warning,error,success]  |
 | radius  | Corner radius of Tebel [small,large,round]  |

+## Find this library useful?
+Star :star: this project  or share this project to the others

 ## License
 ```